 A point-of-sale (POS) system is the hardware and software that lets you check out customers, accept payments, and manage your physical retail stores.

 POS systems are now widely used by many businesses in different countries and industries, especially those building omnichannel shopping experiences.
-In fact, research has forecasted that the global POS software market will rise to $42.5 billion by 2027.
+In fact, research has forecast that the global POS software market will rise to $42.5 billion by 2027.

 A POS system is made up of three parts: